The three-dimensional distribution of quarks in momentum space: Abstract

 \section{Abstract}

 We present the distribution of unpolarized quarks in a transversely polarized proton in three-dimensional momentum space.
-Our results are based on consistent extractions of the unpolarized and Sivers transverse momentum dependent parton distributions (TMDs).
+Our results are based on the extractions of the unpolarized and Sivers transverse momentum dependent parton distributions (TMDs) in a fully consistent TMD framework.

-{The antipode of taking a picture of a black hole is taking a picture of the inside of a proton, unveiling its internal constituents, confined in the most common element of the visible universe by the strong forces of Quantum Chromodynamics (QCD).
+{The antipode of taking a picture of a black hole is to take a picture of the inside of a proton, unveiling its internal constituents, confined in the most common element of the visible universe by the strong forces of Quantum Chromodynamics (QCD).
 Using data obtained from the scattering of a hard virtual photon off a proton, we map the density of quarks in three dimensions, i.e., as a function of their longitudinal momentum (along the photon's direction) and their transverse momentum (orthogonal to the photon).
 If the proton is unpolarized, the distribution is cylindrically symmetric: we determine it using recent results from our group~\cite{Bacchetta:2017gcc}.
 If the proton is polarized in the transverse plane, the distributions of up and down quarks turn out to be distorted in opposite directions.
 This distortion, known as Sivers effect~\cite{Sivers:1989cc}, is related to quark orbital angular momentum.
 We determine its details with the same formalism used for the unpolarized distribution.
 In this way, we obtain a consistent picture of the full 3-dimensional momentum distribution of quarks in a transversely polarized proton.
-Our study constitutes a benchmark for future determinations of multi-dimensional quark distributions, one of the main goals of existing and planned experimental facilities~\cite{Accardi:2012qut,Dudek:2012vr,Aschenauer:2016our}. }
+Our study constitutes a benchmark for future determinations of multi-dimensional quark distributions, one of the main goals of existing and planned experimental facilities~\cite{Boer:2011fh,Accardi:2012qut,Dudek:2012vr,Aschenauer:2016our}. }

-We consider a frame where the proton has momentum $P$ with space component in the $+z$ direction, is polarized in the $+y$ direction, and is probed by a spacelike virtual photon with momentum $q$ (with $Q^2 = -q^2$) in the $-z$ direction.
-We define the $xy$ plane as transverse and we denote it with the subscript $T$.
-We consider the light-cone $+$ direction $(t+z)/\sqrt{2}$ and we define it as longitudinal.
+We consider a frame where the proton has momentum $P$ with space component in the $+\hat{z}$ direction, is polarized in the $+\hat{y}$ direction, and is probed by a spacelike virtual photon with momentum $q$ (with $Q^2 = -q^2$) in the $-\hat{z}$ direction.
+We define the $\widehat{xy}$ plane as transverse and we denote it with the subscript $T$.
+We consider the light-cone $+$ direction $(\hat{t}+\hat{z})/\sqrt{2}$ and we define it as longitudinal.
 If $Q^2$ is much larger than the proton's mass $M^2$, the proton's momentum is approximately longitudinal ($P^+$ is the dominant component).

 Our goal is to reconstruct the distribution of unpolarized quarks inside the nucleon as a function of three components of their momentum.
 In the frame we are considering, the distribution of a quark with flavor $a$ in a transversely polarized nucleon $N^\uparrow$ can be written in terms of two Transverse Momentum Distributions (TMDs) as~\cite{Bacchetta:2004jz}